PrefectHQ/prefect/docs/api-ref/rest-api/index.md

 ## Interacting with the REST API

-You have many options to interact with Prefect REST API
+You have many options to interact with Prefect REST API:

 - create an instance of [`PrefectClient`](/api-ref/prefect/client/orchestration/#prefect.client.orchestration.PrefectClient)
 - use your favorite Python HTTP library such as [requests](https://requests.readthedocs.io/en/latest/) or [httpx](https://www.python-httpx.org/)
 - use an HTTP library in your language of choice